Mojang/EducationContent/python/lesson1/activity3.md

 ## Step 2

 Look at each of the tv monitors, calculate the sums using code.
 See what number the code gives you in the chat.
-Chose the correct answer from one of the three numbers below the tv monitor, by pressing the button.
+Choose the correct answer from one of the three numbers below the tv monitor, by pressing the button.

 ## Step 3
 Go over to the first tv monitor, by the entrance, here you will see the sum: